dasong666/gitops-app-bookinfo-fork1/README.md

 # GitOps manifest for bookinfo application

-For conventions, see this [post by Kostis Kapelonis about GitOps and application release promotion].
+For conventions, see this [post by Kostis Kapelonis about GitOps and application release promotion](https://codefresh.io/blog/how-to-model-your-gitops-environments-and-promote-releases-between-them).

 ## Provision bookinfo application with CLI